Martypizzi/Plot_twist_2022-2023/README.md

 ### def setup()

-The code will first runs into the `setup` function by creating a full-screan canvas, a custom mouse cursor called `puntatore` and by creating the global variables for the save and delete button.
+The code will first runs into the `setup():` function by creating a full-screan canvas, a custom mouse cursor called `puntatore` and by creating the global variables for the save and delete button.

 ```python
 def setup():